phonemic awareness

 • Alphabetic principle

-Why Are Elkonin Boxes, or Sound Boxes, Important?
+Why Are Sound Boxes Important?

-Their magic lies in engaging students in multi-sensory interactions with each “sound” in a word while simultaneously pronouncing those sounds.
-Making phonemes, which are invisible, visible by using things like teddy bear counters, Unifix blocks, or macaroni noodles, promotes phonological skills and paves the way for improved decoding (reading) and encoding (writing).
+Their magic lies in engaging students in multisensory interactions with each “sound” in a word while simultaneously pronouncing those sounds.
+Making phonemes (which are invisible) visible by using things like teddy bear counters, Unifix blocks, or macaroni noodles, promotes phonological skills and paves the way for improved decoding (reading) and encoding (writing).
 Of course, as soon as possible, you will replace the generic sound markers in each box with the actual letters or groups of letters (graphemes) that represent each sound.

-Try it Yourself with These Elkonin Boxes Printable Resources
+Try it Yourself With These Elkonin Boxes Printable Resources

 To make it easy to give Elkonin boxes a try, we’ve made a printable resource for you to download.
-This resource is a PDF of sound boxes in a few different variations so that you can meet the diverse learning needs of your students.
+This resource is a PDF of sound boxes in a few variations so you can meet the diverse learning needs of your students.

 Our printable Sound Box templates put this powerful tool at your fingertips so you can explore the adaptability of sound boxes for engaging your students in different kinds of phonemic awareness tasks.